Theory of pain in traditional Indian medicine

 If a Marma point is injured, the Doshas become unbalanced which can result in disease, pain and discomfort.
 Identifying and treating the injured Marma points brings the Doshas back into balance restoring the flow of energy in the body.
 This has the effect of boosting the body’s healing capacity.

-Treatments for Marma injuries are a specialty of Kalari Chikitsa which was originally developed to heal South India’s warriors battle related injuries.
+Treatments for Marma injuries are a specialty of Kalari Chikitsa which was originally developed to heal the battle injuries of Kerala’s warriors.
 In this tradition, one must know how to harm a Marma to be able to heal it with a counter-application.